 The Marshalla Guide is now available for pre-order!
-Get 30% off until November 25th!
-Books will ship in January 2020 once we have the inventory in stock.
+Get 20% off through January 15th!
+Books will ship in late January 2020 once we have the inventory in stock.

 “The most comprehensive book relating to speech that we’ve seen in our profession.”

 “Every speech-language pathologist should have this book.”

 “The Marshalla Guide is a book by a clinician for clinicians; it is an expression of my four decades of therapy experiences integrated with the evidence of modern research.
 It represents a lifelong obsession with speech movement –– how it is organized, how it breaks down, how it can be assessed, and, most importantly, how speech movement errors can be remediated. […] The Marshalla Guide will help professional speech-language pathologists love speech training as much as Van Riper did in his time and as much as I have in mine.” – Pam Marshalla, June, 2015

 The Marshalla Guide presents the state of the art in articulation and motor speech therapy and summarizes methods developed through the ages combined with modern-day speech science research.
 This book represents Pam’s personal perspective on therapy after 40 years of experience and is grounded in the insights of Charles Van Riper.